50054-cdpa/cohort_probs/fp_scala_poly/fp_scala_poly_problem.md

 # Exercise 2

-Define a polymoprhic quicksort function which makes use of `Ordering` type class context.
+Define a polymorphic quicksort function which makes use of `Ordering` type class context.

 Test cases: